federated-data-sharing/common-api/README.md

 ## Introduction

 This repository contains OpenAPI definitions for the Common API for Federated Data Sharing.
-The Common API was originally developed to facilitate collaboration and trusted data sharing networks between trusted research environments and data providers.
+The Common API was developed to facilitate collaboration and trusted data sharing networks between trusted research environments and data providers.

 ## Documentation